Cog-Creators/Red-DiscordBot/docs/host-list.rst

 First, we would like to make something clear:

 .. warning::
-    Red is a highly sophisticated bot and requires a complete operating system to properly operate.
-This means platforms such as Heroku, Pterodactyl, repl.it, Termux and Docker are **NOT** officially supported.
-LXC are also unsupported.
+    Due to their inability to handle Red's data structure and meet the conditions of being a supported platform; platforms such as Heroku, Pterodactyl, repl.it, Termux, LXC and alike are **NOT** officially supported.
+    Docker support found in Cog-Creators GitHub is also a work in progress and not ready for daily use.
 Workarounds for getting Red  running on those platforms are imperfect due to Red's nature.
-And you will not be able to recieve support if an issue occurs when hosting on any of these platforms.
+And one will not be able to recieve support if an issue occurs when hosting on any of these platforms.

 ------------------------------------